michrag/michrag.github.io/docs/index.markdown

 layout: home
 ---

-Hi!
-My name is michrag (fun fact: ...).
+<span style="font-size: 2em;">Hi!
+My name is Michele.</span>

-I have more than ten years of professional experience in software development, after having obtained a M.Sc. and B.Sc. in Computer Science Engineering.

-For more details about my career and education, you can take a look at my LinkedIn profile.
+For more details about my career and education, please see my <a href="https://www.linkedin.com/in/ragazzo/" target="_blank" rel="noopener noreferrer">LinkedIn profile</a>.

-Cheers!
+You can also find me on <a href="https://github.com/michrag" target="_blank" rel="noopener noreferrer">GitHub</a>, where I keep some experiments and older projects.